-One issue is that we need to build with subscriber base from scratch, so it will take time for this channel to pick up.
+One issue is that we need to build with the subscriber base from scratch so it will take time for this channel to pick up.
 But patient list building will payout in terms of returns.
 After six months if you have a decent list and other competitors do not have one, you would have a better reach.

 There is no method currently to submit a list of emails to Google or Safari and get a similar list for Push Notification back.

-- You can choose to trigger the Push Subscription pop up on Button Click, at specific place in your site – like Subscribe to Price Alert, or after downloading a white paper, or any other action.
+- You can choose to trigger the Push Subscription pop up on Button Click, at a specific place in your site – like Subscribe to Price Alert, or after downloading a white paper, or any other action.

 If you want your users to engage more with your push alerts, then you should send targeted and contextual alerts.
 Right now you can segment the users based on actions on your site, or where they subscribed.

 As an example: Right when users subscribe you can ask them if they are interested in Sports News Alerts or Political News Alerts or both.

 Even when your subscriber base is small, plan some campaigns and run with the users you have to keep in engaged.
 Depending on the type of site each user will have a different expectation on how frequent these notifications should be.
 Respect those choices and send them as frequent notifications as desired.